From Paper Kings to Hardware Barons

 This talk tells the story of a family who reach across England (from Somerset to Norfolk) and over the Atlantic to Washington State via Bristol’s Guinea Street, familiar to viewers of A House Through Time.
 This is an illustrated talk using postcards.

-Views: 852 | Enquiries: 2
+Views: 1196 | Enquiries: 2

 About Helen Baggott

 Zoom talks available.
+Short-notice enquiries are welcome.

+Helen Baggott is an editor, speaker and writer from Dorset.
 Her most recent project is researching the stories behind postcards sent more than 100 years ago.
-Three collections of stories have been published as Posted in the Past, Posted in the Past Second Delivery and Posted in the Past Hands Across the Sea.
+So far, three collections of stories have been published as Posted in the Past, Posted in the Past – Second Delivery and Posted in the Past – Hands Across the Sea.
+Her most recent series, Memories from the Future, are genealogical novels – with all but a few characters traceable in vital documents and newspaper archives.
+The first book tells the story of Exmoor through the eyes of a visitor in 1911.
+The sequel will be set ten years later in Dorset.

 Send a message to the speaker